paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md

 (3) **Exclusions**

-  (A) *Conservation reserve program* — Land enrolled in the conservation reserve program under subpart B of part I of this subchapter shall not be eligible for enrollment in the conservation security program.
+  (A) *Conservation reserve program* — Land enrolled in the conservation reserve program under subpart B of part I shall not be eligible for enrollment in the conservation security program.

-  (B) *Wetlands reserve program* — Land enrolled in the wetlands reserve program established under subpart C of part I of this subchapter shall not be eligible for enrollment in the conservation security program.
+  (B) *Wetlands reserve program* — Land enrolled in the wetlands reserve program established under subpart C of part I shall not be eligible for enrollment in the conservation security program.

   (C) *Grassland reserve program* — Land enrolled in the grassland reserve program established under subpart D of this part shall not be eligible for enrollment in the conservation security program.

-  (D) *Conversion to cropland* — Land that is used for crop production after May 13, 2002, that had not been planted, considered to be planted, or devoted to crop production for at least 4 of the 6 years preceding May 13, 2002 (except for land enrolled in the conservation reserve program under subpart B of part I of this subchapter) or that has been maintained using long-term crop rotation practices, as determined by the Secretary, shall not be the basis for any payment under the conservation security program.
+  (D) *Conversion to cropland* — Land that is used for crop production after May 13, 2002, that had not been planted, considered to be planted, or devoted to crop production for at least 4 of the 6 years preceding May 13, 2002 (except for land enrolled in the conservation reserve program under subpart B of part I) or that has been maintained using long-term crop rotation practices, as determined by the Secretary, shall not be the basis for any payment under the conservation security program.

 (4) **Economic uses** — The Secretary shall permit a producer to implement, with respect to all eligible land covered by a conservation security plan, economic uses that—